Best iPad 2019: Which of Apple’s tablets is best to buy right now?

 iPad Pro 10.5-inch – Starting at £619/$649

-If the new iPad Pros are too rich for your blood, or you simply can’t bring yourself to bid farewell to Touch ID and the home button just yet, Apple will continue to sell last year’s 10.5-inch iPad Pro for the time being.
+If the newest iPad Pros are too rich for your blood, or you simply can’t bring yourself to bid farewell to Touch ID and the home button just yet, Apple will continue to sell the previous year’s 10.5-inch iPad Pro for the time being.

 It’s no slouch by any stretch of the imagination, with Apple’s hexa-core A10X Fusion processor, (1st-gen) Apple Pencil support, quad speakers and a killer display.
 Like its 2018 counterparts, the 10.5-inch 2224 x 1668 screen supports HDR10 and Dolby Vision, ProMotion with a 120Hz refresh rate, True Tone automated colour balancing, and the DCI-P3 wide colour space.